Counselling in person for young people 17-18 & adults in Chester & Tarporley, Cheshire.

 Confidentiality and Ethics:

 Privacy is important to me.
 What we talk about during our sessions stays completely confidential and won't be shared with anyone else.
 I'll explain any rare instances where this might not be the case during our first meeting, so you understand the boundaries clearly.
-I'm registered with the Information Commissioner’s Office, fully compliant with GDPR regulations, and have an enhanced DBS check.
-As a BACP member I also follow the ethical framework for counsellors.
+I'm registered with the Information Commissioner’s Office, fully compliant with GDPR, and have an enhanced DBS check.
+As a BACP member, I also follow the ethical framework for counsellors.
 I am fully insured.

 Availablity:

-My main working days are a Monday, Tuesday and a Saturday morning.
+My working days are Monday, Tuesday, and Saturday mornings.

 Online and Phone sessions: